lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

 ## Summary

-This project aims to predict the pulse rate of a chlorine dosing pump in a drinking water treatment plant based on water characteristics.
-An AI-based model will be developed to calculate the required pulse frequency with precision.
+This project focuses on predicting the pulse rate of a chlorine dosing pump in a drinking water treatment plant based on water characteristics.
+An AI-driven model will be developed to accurately calculate the required pulse frequency.

-The model will be integrated into a Siemens S1500 PLC to enable real-time data processing and automated pump control, ensuring efficient and accurate chlorine dosing.
+The model will be deployed on a Siemens S1500 PLC to facilitate real-time data processing and automated pump control, ensuring precise and efficient chlorine dosing.

 ## Background

-In water treatment plants, maintaining the free chlorine level is often controlled using a classic PID (Proportional-Integral-Derivative) controller.
-However, the process requires a contact time between the chlorine dosing and the measurement of free chlorine in the water to ensure proper disinfection.
-This mandatory contact time introduces a delay in the control loop, leading to potential challenges such as instability, oscillations, or overshooting in the chlorine dosing process.
-These issues can compromise water quality and dosing efficiency.
+In water treatment plants, maintaining free chlorine levels is commonly managed using a classic PID (Proportional-Integral-Derivative) controller.
+However, the process requires a specific contact time between chlorine dosing and the measurement of free chlorine to ensure proper disinfection.
+This introduces a delay in the control loop, which can result in challenges such as instability, oscillations, or overshooting, potentially compromising water quality and dosing efficiency.

-The aim of this project is to implement an artificial intelligence (AI)-based solution to precisely predict the pulse frequency (rate pulse) of sodium hypochlorite dosing pumps in the water treatment plant.
-Although the PID controller will remain in a closed loop, its main function will be compensatory, making secondary adjustments to the free chlorine level.
-The accuracy of control will primarily depend on the predictive AI, which will reduce fluctuations and oscillations in the system and improve the overall stability of the dosing process.
+This project aims to implement an artificial intelligence (AI)-based solution to predict the pulse frequency of sodium hypochlorite dosing pumps with high precision.
+While the PID controller will remain part of the closed loop, its role will shift to compensatory adjustments, focusing on fine-tuning the free chlorine level.
+By relying on predictive AI, the system will reduce fluctuations and enhance the stability of the dosing process.

-It is possible to use linear regression for this task, but a small neural network can account for the breakpoint in chlorination and other non-linearities.
+Although linear regression could be used for this task, a small neural network is better suited to capture the breakpoint in chlorination and address non-linear behaviors effectively.

 ## How is it used?